 The set of rules that requires Texas property owners to take measures to ensure their property is safe falls under premises liability law.
 Each state has its own premises liability laws.
-Because these laws can be complex, having an experienced premise liability attorney on your side can be beneficial.
-Noteboom—The Law Firm attorneys will work hard to ensure you receive a fair settlement for your injuries.
+Because these laws can be complex, having an experienced premises liability attorney on your side can be beneficial.
+A Noteboom—The Law Firm premises liability attorney will work hard to ensure you receive a fair settlement for your injuries.
 A solid premises liability claim must establish the following:

 The duty owed by the property owner will depend on the classification of the plaintiff at the time the injury occurred.
 These classifications include the following: Invitee, Licensee, and Trespasser.
 A trespasser is a person who is on the property without permission or lawful authority.
 The only duty a property owner owes a trespasser is to cause no willful, wanton, or grossly negligent injuries.

 An invitee is a person who enters a property with the full knowledge and permission of the owner.
 An invitee enters the property for the mutual benefit of both parties, i.e., a business patron, a meter reader, etc. In the case of invitees, the property owner owes the utmost duty of care.
 Any unsafe condition known to the owner—or unsafe condition that could have reasonably been discovered—must be made safe.